Out and About in Somerset

 The Jewel of the South-West

+Explore our Local Area!
 Discover sites steeped in history, myth and legend.
-See the fascinating heritage of our market towns, fine historic country houses, the internationally important wetlands nature reserves and glorious gardens in this unique, unspoilt area of England.
+Enjoy the fascinating heritage of our market towns, fine historic country houses, the internationally important nature reserves and glorious gardens in this unique, unspoilt area of England.

 Exploring the Mendip Hills